Last updated: April 2026

 - EHO-ready reports in one tap (site, date range, team)

-👉 Get started and take the stress out of compliance for your team.
+👉 Book a demo and take the stress out of compliance for your team.

 What is the legal fridge temperature in the UK?